 Congress leader writes to Assam CM on ‘separate State’ barb

-A former Congress MP has sought action against the chairman of Assam Higher Secondary Education Council (AHSEC) for allegedly asking people of Bengali-dominated Barak Valley to secede if they are unwilling to learn the Assamese language.
+AHSEC chief allegedly asked people of Barak Valley to secede if unwilling to learn Assamese

 In a letter to Assam Chief Minister Sarbananda Sonowal on Tuesday, All India Mahila Congress president Sushmita Dev said AHSEC chairman Dayananda Borgohain’s remark was unacceptable and discriminatory.
 She also forwarded a video of his “controversial” statement in a tweet tagging the Chief Minister.